Frequently Asked Questions

 DSGS providers must submit the following reports on enrolled participation and backup generation:

-- Incentive Option 2, Option 3 and Option 4: No later than three business days before the first day of each month for all enrollments effective the first calendar day of that month.
+- Participation Option 2 and Option 3: No later than three business days before the first day of each month for all enrollments effective the first calendar day of that month.

 - Participant contact’s name, title, email address, and phone number